Sauucedx3/crypto-arbitrage-framework/README.md

 ## Before Usage
 There are some preparation works you need to do before you can use this arbitrage framework.
-1. **`pip install ccxt`**, ccxt is a great open-source library that provides api to more than 100 crypto exchanges.
+1. **`pip install -r requirements.txt`** to install all dependencies, including:
+   - **ccxt**: A great open-source library that provides API to more than 100 crypto exchanges
-2. **`pip install docplex`**, docplex is the python api for using cplex solver.
+   - **docplex**: The Python API for using CPLEX solver
+   - **web3**: For interacting with Ethereum blockchain (required for flash loans and gasless transactions)
+   - **eth-account**: For signing Ethereum transactions
+   - **py-solc-x**: For compiling Solidity contracts
+   - **requests**: For making HTTP requests
+   - **python-dotenv**: For loading environment variables

-3. install and setup cplex studio (I use the academic version, because community version has limitation on model size)
+2. Install and setup CPLEX studio (I use the academic version, because community version has limitation on model size)

-4. add all the exchanges (supported by ccxt) you want to monitor and do arbitrage on in [`exchanges.py`](https://github.com/hzjken/crypto-arbitrage-framework/blob/master/crypto/exchanges.py) with the same format.
-If you only want to check whether there's arbitrage opporunity, you don't need to specify keys.
-But if you want to execute trades with this framework, add keys like this.
+3. Add all the exchanges (supported by ccxt) you want to monitor and do arbitrage on in [`exchanges.py`](https://github.com/hzjken/crypto-arbitrage-framework/blob/master/crypto/exchanges.py) with the same format.
+If you only want to check whether there's arbitrage opportunity, you don't need to specify keys.
+But if you want to execute trades with this framework, add keys like this:
 ```python
 exchanges = {
     'binance': ccxt.binance({